DataDog/integrations-extras/nn_sdwan/README.md

 ### Configuration

-1. Edit the `nn_sdwan.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Netnology SDWAN performance data.
+1. Edit the `nn_sdwan.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Netnology SD-WAN performance data.
 See [sample nn_sdwan.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5].